 |Date of death||1846|

-There are facts that she was born before 1809 in Novi Sad or in Sombor, where she is supposed to have finished her primary school and was educated as a teacher.
+There are data suggesting that she was born before 1809 in Novi Sad or in Sombor, where she is supposed to have finished her primary school and was educated as a teacher.

 On February 3, 1829, she married Prokocije Braćevački.
-They remained married until 1834, but it is not known whether she had been divorced or widowed.
+They remained married until 1834, but it is not known whether they divorced or whether she was widowed.

-Before 1846 she married again, but there isn't any information about her husband, nor about the exact date of her death.
+Before 1846, she married again, but there is not any information about her husband, nor about the exact date of her death.